AloysiusHo/AloysiusHo.github.io/_projects/Ceva-Project/index.md

 ---
 layout: post
-title: Systems Engineering Project 1
+title: Project $
 description:
-  This project involves implementing a robotic system using the LIMO robot platform, ROS1 (Melodic) Navigation Stack, and RTAB-Map for real-time mapping.
-As part of the development, we designed a 1.33m x 1.5m Changi Airport-themed arena and programmed the robot to autonomously navigate not only within our own arena but also across arenas built by other teams.
-Using RTAB-Map, the robot was able to generate real-time maps of both familiar and unfamiliar environments to support autonomous navigation.
+  This project involves implementing a computer vision system using a fixed camera setup, combining an RGB camera with a depth camera to detect objects and accurately estimate their physical dimensions.
+As part of the development, we designed and calibrated a pipeline capable of identifying objects in real time and computing their height and dimensions from camera data alone.
+The system was built with logistics and warehousing applications in mind, simulating how such a solution could be used in a warehouse environment to automatically measure packages or items without manual intervention.
+Through this project, we explored key concepts in depth sensing, point cloud processing, and object detection to deliver a reliable and practical dimensioning solution.

 skills:
-  - Robot Operating System (ROS 1 Melodic)
+  - Robot Operating System (ROS 2 Humble)
   - C++ / Python Programming
-  - SLAM (Simultaneous Localization and Mapping)
-  - Autonomous Navigation (using move_base, amcl, costmaps)
   - Linux/Ubuntu Development Environment
   - Sensor Integration (LIDAR, IMU, wheel encoders)
   - System Integration